brettchalupa/projectbook/src/command-line-interfaces/find-and-replace.md

 ## Example Usage

-replace all instances of "Foo" with "Bar" in the current directory and below
+Replace all instances of "Foo" with "Bar" in the current directory (and its children):

 ```
 far Foo Bar
 ```

+Or specify a glob of files in a given directory:

 ```
 far Foo Bar src/**/*.rs
 ```

-far Foo Bar
+## Spec

 - globs
 - targeting specific files